Skip to content

 };

-The first version uses unique_ptr—once a task is submitted, ownership belongs to the scheduler, simple and clear.
-The second version uses shared_ptr—it allows multiple schedulers or external code to hold a reference to the same task, and the task is only destroyed when the last holder goes away.
-Which one to choose depends on your design needs, not "which one is more convenient."
+The first version uses unique_ptr—ownership transfers to the scheduler upon submission, simple and clear.
+The second version uses shared_ptr—allowing multiple schedulers or external code to hold a reference to the same task, and the task is destroyed only when the last holder leaves.
+The choice depends on your design requirements, not "which is more convenient."

 Embedded Trade-offs: Memory Overhead and ISR Considerations